 Recognizing Black History.
 Black History Month’s 2014 theme of "Civil Rights in America" was celebrated on Feb.
 4 by the Montgomery County Council and members of the County’s Black History Month Committee.
 This year’s theme chronicles the important milestones achieved by African-Americans and others in the battle for civil rights, as well as marks the 50th anniversary of the 1964 Civil Rights Act.
 At the ceremonies in Rockville were, left to right: Council President Craig Rice; JoAnn Barnes; Debra Jones; James Stowe, director of the County’s Office of Human Rights; Teresa Blair; Deborah Milo; Cornelia Gregory; Julian Norment; and Councilmember Cherri Branson.

-Register Now !
 2014 Civil Rights Educational Freedom Tour, March 31- April 5, 2014.
-Join us in a fun filled and educational tour traveling south to visit the birth place of the Civil Rights Movement.
-We will retrace the Freedom Trail and learn about Martin Luther King Jr., Rosa Parks & the Montgomery Bus Boycott, Voters Rights and other significant events of the Civil Rights Movement.
-Click here for the 2014 Civil Rights Educational Freedom Tour Itinerary.
-Click here for flyer and registration form.
+This fun filled and educational tour traveled south to visit the birth place of the Civil Rights Movement.
+The tour retraced the Freedom Trail to learn about Martin Luther King Jr., Rosa Parks & the Montgomery Bus Boycott, Voters Rights and other significant events of the Civil Rights Movement.

 See photos and videos from various events and/or activities of the Office of Human Rights.
-These events include the 20th year that Montgomery County has celebrated the life and legacy of Dr. Martin Luther King, Jr. with a formal tribute and musical celebration at Strathmore, photos from the Joint Commission Public Forum on "Do You Think A Trayvon Martin-Type Incident Could Occur In Montgomery County." , among others.
+Photos include Montgomery County Executive Isiah Leggett and the MLK, Jr. Committee and events such as the 20th year that Montgomery County has celebrated the life and legacy of Dr. Martin Luther King, Jr. with a formal tribute and musical celebration at Strathmore, photos from the Joint Commission Public Forum on "Do You Think A Trayvon Martin-Type Incident Could Occur In Montgomery County." , among others.
 See photos here.

 Promoting Human Rights.
 The Montgomery County Council on Dec.
 10, 2013 joined in the worldwide celebration of Human Rights Day.
 The United Nations approved the Universal Declaration of Human Rights on Dec.
 10, 1948.